FAQ: Backing up AM

 To reduce the size of these directories, you could consider only keeping these files for a selected period of time and then clearing the old files off the server once this period of time has elapsed.

-A. You should take a backup of the openam.war file if you have made any changes; this file does not change by itself.
-You should also back up any service XML schema files that you have customized; these files are located in the /path/to/openam/config/xml directory.
+A. You should take a backup of the am.war file if you have made any changes; this file does not change by itself.
+You should also back up any service XML schema files that you have customized; these files are located in the /path/to/am/config/xml directory.

 Finally, it is a good idea to back up any external resources such as user data stores, agents etc.

-It is also recommended that you take a file system backup of the directories for each AM server in your deployment as described in Upgrade Guide › Backing Up the Deployment.
+It is also recommended that you take a file system backup of the directories for each AM server in your deployment as described in Back up the deployment.
 If you ever need to restore a corrupted AM server, it is essential to have a backup of your configuration store and the file system backup.
 Additionally, you should back up the $HOME/.openamcfg/ directory; the file used to bootstrap (the bootstrap locator file) is located in this directory.